 In all, this means we can feel confident in our position despite the long shadow of uncertainty that’s come to define Brexit as a concept.
 Our portfolios take a global view of investing, and just as we did around the EU referendum result, our team are able to diversify our portfolios’ risk across a wide range of global assets.

 Our main options for altering our position, if we felt we needed to, would be in changing our exposures to UK assets, including bonds, equities, and the pound.
 We might also choose to take extra exposure to other global assets to manage developing risks.
-In July, for example, we felt the probability of a ‘hard Brexit’ had gone up, so we chose to increase exposure to the US dollar and Japanese yen in response.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.